 A helpful guide to understanding the duties related to employee accommodations as required for family status concerns.Learn More

-Is What Can Be Discriminatory Changing?
-Whereas The Goals of the Human Rights Code Are to Encourage Understanding With Mutual Respect For...Learn More
+What Makes Something Discriminatory?
+Whereas The Goals of the Human Rights Code Are to Encourage Understanding With Mutual Respect For the...Learn More

 Generally, the Human Rights Code protects against discrimination based on age; however, there are exceptions that may allow age discrimination in certain...Learn More